ChampionMains/Pyrobot/subguide.md

 ## Important Note: Saving Images

+Make sure to save image as `png`s and to name them as follows.
+If the images is a remake of an existing flair, go to your subreddit's /about/flair page and look up the old flair's CSS class, and give the image that name.
+For example, something like `Threshz0` might be Thresh's passive icon, so name the new version `Threshz0.png`.
+Doing this will prevent people's flairs from resetting -- the script uses the image names to generate the corresponding CSS class name.

-Make sure to save image as `png`s and to name them something **concise** and **descriptive**.
-Something like `r.png` for an ult icon or `arcade.png` for an arcade skin.
+If the flair image is new, name it something **concise** and **descriptive**, like `r.png` for an ult icon or `arcade.png` for an arcade skin.

 If you already have an existing flair for that image and are familiar with CSS, you can look up the flair's CSS class in the mod flair menu.
-That will also prevent people's flairs from resetting -- the script uses the image names to generate the corresponding CSS class name.

 ## Sending Images